StephanMusgrave/unipop/README.md

 **I changed my mind**

 Let's say you changed your mind about the toaster you just wanted.
 There will always be a I changed my mind button present that rescinds your want.

 Don't worry if you accidentaly clicked it; unipop will flash an alert for double-confirmation.

 Chatroom
 ---
 Connecting buyers and sellers is what unipop is all about.

-So the need of a chatroom comes naturally.
+Each item only ever has one active chatroom, because the seller only chats to the first buyer in the waitlist.
+It's much like a marketplace, where the vendor only talks to the the first customer in the queue.

+The chatroom is real-time using Websockets.

 Queue management
 ---
 <!-- hi guys what I mean by this is the end negotion buttons, next buyer etc. -->
+Through the chatroom, the seller has control over his/her queue.

 'Pops' page
 ---